armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

   > This is the minimum set of required permissions for the Armory Agent.
 7. Note both the `Client ID` and `Client Secret`.
 You need these values when configuring the Agent.

-## Install Armory Agent for Kubernetes
+## Install Armory Agent for Kubernetes Service

-> These instructions are meant for a proof-of-concept installation of the Armory Agent.
-For information about using the Agent for larger workloads, see the Armory Agent]({{< ref "armory-agent" >}}) documentation.

 The Armory Agent is a lightweight, scalable service that monitors your Kubernetes infrastructure and streams changes back to the Clouddriver service.
 Install and configure the Agent.
 As part of the configuration process, you enable communication with Armory Cloud, which is required for the Armory Deployments plugin.

+This section describes how to install the Agent Service in the Kubernetes cluster where you want to deploy applications to.
+The service is one half of the Agent.
+A subsequent section describes how to install the other half, the [Armory Agent Plugin for Clouddriver](#install-armory-agent-plugin-for-clouddriver).

+> These instructions are meant for a proof-of-concept installation of the Armory Agent.
+For information about using the Agent for production workloads (including features such as mTLS), see the Armory Agent]({{< ref "armory-agent" >}}) documentation.

 ### Create a namespace